 Owen Jones' Book of The Year 2014: The Guardian

-Paperback published with new Foreword by Prof. Mark Blyth plus updated content.
+Paperback with Foreword by Prof. Mark Blyth

 "Austerity Bites should be required reading for every MP, peer, councillor, civil servant and commentator.
 The fury and sense of powerlessness that so many people feel at government policy beam out of every page."

 International Columnist of the Year: Southern California Journalism Awards 2017 & 2018

 SILVER WINNER: International Feature of the Year 2017: Los Angeles Press Club

 Mary O'Hara is an award-winning social affairs journalist.
 She writes about health, poverty and social justice for publications including The Guardian and Observer.
 Since 2014 she has been a rapporteur on disability for the EU Commission.